SmithLabBio/lugh_tutorial/README.md

 Enter password when prompted.

 ### SSH Keys
-The login process can be made less cumbersome by using ssh keys.
+The login process can be made less cumbersome and also more secure by using ssh keys.

 #### Generate SSH Keys
 ```bash